 4. To make a test substance application, mix the calculated volume of test substance(s) and water in the test substance mix tank.
 Connect the test substance output hose (with valve closed) to the drip line injection port and pressurize the drip system to the desired pressure.
 Visually confirm the system is operating normally (no large leaks, pressurized to the ends of the runs, etc.).
 Connect the propellant (e.g. CO2) to the test substance mix tank and pressurize to the desired pressure.
 Once it is confirmed that the drip system and test substance mix tank are at the correct pressures, open the valve on the application hose and begin timing the application.
-If the application is calculated to take more than 30 minutes, the test substance application container should be agitated periodically to ensure test substance mixing.
+If the application container should be agitated periodically to ensure test substance mixing.